Ready for school

 Being a confident and happy child

 The Five to Thrive approach includes five key activities for parents/carers to do with their children to support attachment.
 The Five to Thrive messages support the development of secure attachment and emotional resilience.
-Do these five key activities every day with your child to help their growing brain develop:

 1. Respond: Thinking about what your child needs and responding to this.